GiulioCaperna/EmotionIntensity/README.md

-# The-intensity-of-emotion
+# The intensity of emotion
-The intensity of emotion:  Altered processing of others’ facial expressions in congenital facial palsy
+The intensity of emotion: Altered motor simulation impairs processing of facial expressions in congenital facial palsy